AdaCore/spark2014/lrm/source/introduction.rst

   next paragraph, which is why I raise this question.
 I think there should also be a command line switch or some way of stating that the whole program has to be in |SPARK| unless a deliberate escape is made.
-Alternatively, do e need the pragma/aspect |SPARK| at all.
+Alternatively, do we need the pragma/aspect |SPARK| at all.
   Could we assume that the program is |SPARK| unless we step outside the subset when a warning is given, and perhaps we could have a restriction in |SPARK| called Ada => 2012, Ada => 95, etc. which